Student Organizations: Recognition

 - authorization to establish a university fundraising account

-During the provisional period, all student groups are required to complete a training sessions to learn business processes.
+During the provisional period, all student groups are required to complete training to learn business processes.
 All provisional groups will be assigned a program adviser from the Student Involvement and Leadership staff.
 At the end of the provisional recognition period, a group must apply for full recognition or disband by the noted deadline.

 Guidelines for full recognition: Full recognition is granted if organizations meet standards that include, but are not limited to:

-- submission of approved recognition form
+- submission of approved recognition form and any required endorsements

 - agreement to abide by all university policies including those applying to nondiscrimination and hazing